jcward/lazy-props/README.md

 @:propPrivate('*')
 ```

-Note that `privateReadOnly` and `privateGetOnly` uses the `never` access pattern (e.g. `private name(default,never)`)
+Note that private `readOnly`, `getOnly`, `writeOnly`, and `setOnly` are enforced with the `never` access pattern (e.g. `private name(default,never)`)
-which means that the vairable cannot be set, even from within the class itself.
+which means that the vairable cannot be written or read, even from within the class itself.
 The constructor assignment
-inserted uses a dynamic assignment (e.g. `Reflect.setField(this, "name", name);` to avoid a compiler error,
+for set-never variables uses a dynamic assignment (e.g. `Reflect.setField(this, "name", name);` to avoid a compiler error,
-thus assigning the constructed value, but never allowing it to be changed.
+thus assigning the constructed value, but never allowing it to be changed in type-checked code.

 @:*prefix syntax
 ---------------